dresdner353/jbhasd/API.md

 }
 ```

-Note the context field for the Desk Lamp is now showing "network" to indicate that it was put in this state by a network API call.
+Note: The context field for the Desk Lamp is now showing "network" to indicate that it was put in this state by a network API call.
 The Green LED switch remains in "init" state as that was the state at boot time.

+Note: The last_activity_millis and last_activity_delta_secs provide time references for the most recent switch activity. last_activity_millis is the value from the internal millis() counter and last_activity_delta_secs is the number of seconds elapsed which is based on (millis() - last_activity_millis) / 1000.
+From an analytic perspective, this provides a monitoring component a means of measuring activity on a switch.

 The use of a JSON payload allows us to apply multiple changes in a single API call: